-- OWhen the ABS is functioning, you may feel a pulsing in the brake lever or pedal.
+- OWhen the KIBS is functioning, you may feel a pulsing in the brake lever and/or pedal.
 This is normal.
-You need not suspend applying brakes. - OABS does not function at speeds of approx. 6 km/h or below. - ABS does not function if the battery is discharged.
+Maintain pressure on the lever and/or pedal for most effective braking. - KIBS does not function below speeds of approx. 5 km/h (3.1 mph). - O KIBS does not function if the battery is discharged.
+When riding with an insufficiently charged battery, KIBS may not function.
+Keep the battery in good condition according to the "Battery Maintenance" section.